Compartment (ship)

 A compartment is a portion of the space within a ship defined vertically between decks and horizontally between bulkheads.
 It is analogous to a room within a building, and may provide watertight subdivision of the ship's hull important in retaining buoyancy if the hull is damaged.
 Subdivision of a ship's hull into watertight compartments is called compartmentation.

 History

+Bulkheads were known to the ancient Greeks, who employed bulkheads in triremes to support the back of rams.
+By the Athenian trireme era (500 BC), the hull was strengthened by enclosing the bow behind the ram, forming a bulkhead compartment.
+Instead of using bulkheads to protect ships against ram attacks, Greeks preferred to reinforce the hull with extra timber along the waterline, making larger ships almost resistant to ramming by smaller ones.
+Similar to how ships of the Age of Sail allocated more timber to strengthen the hull, so that enemy ships had to be close for cannon fire to be damaging.

 Bulkhead watertight compartments were originally invented by the Chinese.
 These compartments strengthened the junks and slowed flooding in case of holing during the Han and Song dynasties.
 The wide application of Chinese watertight compartments soon spread to the Europeans through the Indian and Arab merchants.
+As wood began to be replaced by iron in European ships in the 18th century, new structures, like bulkheads, started to become prevalent.

 The economics of early unsinkable passenger ships was scrutinized in an 1882 Scientific American article.